arcusfelis/xapian-erlang-bindings/README.rst

 Using a port
 ============

-Ports cannot crash Erlang VM.
-The port program will be compilled by rebar.
+Ports cannot crash the Erlang VM.
+The port program will be compiled by rebar.

-For running a single server in the port mode use:
+For running a single server in port mode use:

 .. code-block:: erlang

     {ok, Server} = xapian_driver:open(Path, [port|Params]).

-For running all servers in the port mode use:
+For running all servers in port mode use:

 .. code-block:: erlang